-ALERT: The Taneytown Road Entrance to the Museum & Visitor Center is currently closed for rehabilitation.
-Detour information is available for entering the complex at the Baltimore Pike Entrance.
+ALERT: The Taneytown Road Entrance to the Museum & Visitor Center is closed for rehabilitation.
+Detour is in place to enter at the Baltimore Pike Entrance.
 Learn more.
+Temporary parking is now in effect.
+View new parking information and map.
+Allow additional time to navigate from parking lots to the building.

 ALERT: Little Round Top is now closed to all visitation for rehabilitation.
 Learn more.